-An overview of the SSM platform LoopMe is first given.
+An overview of the information technology (IT) platform LoopMe is first given.
 Then a historical background is given aiming to illustrate how LoopMe is an example of a social media platform that all along the development journey has been optimized for research purposes, rather than the usual commercial purpose so common for social media platforms.
-The third section outlines some key application areas for research and practice that have been identified so far, followed by two sections outlining challenges so far and possible future applications.
-The last section defines a new category of IT systems that LoopMe could be viewed as an example of.
+The third section outlines some key application areas for research and practice that have been tested so far, followed by two sections outlining challenges so far and possible future applications.
+This leads up to a sixth section explaining in detail how to set up a study on entrepreneurial behavior with LoopMe, exemplified through a research question around entrepreneurial methods.
+The last section compares LoopMe to other similar IT systems.